garykac/woven/docs/spell-list.md

 Category: Move Mage, Terrain

-Place a CHARGE on this spell.
+When cast: Place a CHARGE on this spell.

-When CHARGEd, you may move into or across Water locations.

-When CHARGEd and you are in a location adjacent to a River, you may place a TENDRIL in your location.
+While charged: You may move into Water locations or across Rivers.
+At the end of an action, if you are adjacent to Water, place a TENDRIL.

 ### Whiplash
 ```